pyOpenSci/pyopensci.github.io/_posts/2024-06-20-pyconus-pyopensci-sprints.md

 with contributors through her work on the
 [Contributor Experience Project](https://contributor-experience.org/).

-### Collect issues in a single place - the help-wanted board
+### Collect issues in a single place—the help-wanted board

 <figure>
   <img src="{{ site.baseurl }}/images/blog/2024/june/pyopensci-sprint-project-board.png" alt="A graphic that shows the pyOpenSci GitHub project board.
 The graphic shows two columns of the project board.
 The first is Python Packaging and it has 7 issues in that column.
 The second column says Beginner-friendly / non technical.
 The point of this graphic is just to show a user that a project board is a nice way to organize issues that contributors might want to challenge during a sprint.
 At the bottom there is text that says includes a beginner-friendly column and should have easy-to-understand issue titles." style="width: 80%;" />
   <figcaption> Project boards help you organize your sprintable tasks into categories that might help a contributor find something that interests them.
-Here we have a beginner-friendly column for beginners. but we also include columns that are topical such as Python programming, ci / devops and Sphinx.
+Here we have a beginner-friendly column for beginners, but we also include columns that are topical such as Python programming, CI / DevOps and Sphinx.
 Also notice that the issues are generally clearly titled.</figcaption>
 </figure>

 Curate a `help-wanted` board that contains all the issues that could be completed